Firefolio/legacy/documentation/source/tutorial/your_first_project.rst

 .. image:: firefox_2018-06-21_16-12-51.png

-Make sure to navigate to the frontend and investigate your new project!
+Make sure to navigate to the frontend and check out your renewed project!